The Government has developed a work programme to take action on New Zealand’s waste through a circular economy approach.

 The Government is using funds raised from the Waste Disposal Levy to invest in projects that will help design waste out of the system.

-- investing in onshore resource recovery facilities
+- exploring opportunities for investing in onshore resource recovery facilities

 - exploring new business models to keep materials circulating within the economy